-These are some of the most frequently asked questions about Abbey Road Institute Sydney and our Advanced Diploma in Music Industry.
+These are some of the most frequently asked questions about Abbey Road Institute Sydney and CUA60520 Advanced Diploma of Music.
 If there is a question that we didn’t answer, we are more than happy to help with whatever you need, so contact us at any time to chat with one of our team.

 - What does the new Sydney campus offer?

 - What does an average week look like at Abbey Road Institute?

-- Who studies on the advanced diploma?
+- Who studies the CUA60520 Advanced Diploma of Music?
 Is the course right for me?

 - What kinds of jobs do Abbey Road Institute graduates go onto after they study?

-- What should I include in my application for the advanced diploma?
+- What should I include in my application?

 - How do I apply?